 Carpal tunnel syndrome is a type of repetitive strain injury (RSI).
 It is a condition where pressure on the nerves causes pain in the wrist, hand, and fingers.
 Continuous and repetitive movements can cause carpal tunnel syndrome.
 This includes typing for extended periods of time without an adequate break.
 Employers can prevent carpal tunnel syndrome by giving employees adequate breaks.
 They can also invest in keyboards that support the wrists correctly.

-Have you been injured in an office-based accident?
+Were you injured in an office-based accident?
 If the accident was not your fault, you may be eligible to claim compensation for your injuries.
 Call Accident Claims UK’s helpline today, to see if you are eligible to make an office accident compensation claim.

 You can use the table below to estimate how much compensation you may receive for an injury if your office accident claim is successful.
 The table includes how much you could claim in general damages (compensation for physical and mental pain) but excludes special damages (compensation for financial loss).

-The below compensation amounts are based on Judicial College guidelines for personal injury claims.
-The JCG is a regularly updated publication that solicitors may use to value claims.
+The below compensation amounts are based on Judicial College Guidelines for personal injury claims.
+The JCG is a regularly updated publication.
+Solicitors may use it to help them value claims alongside other evidence such as medical records.
+The table below illustrates figures taken from the 16th edition, published in 2022.

 Please note that the compensation amounts included in this table are guidelines only.
 How much you receive may vary depending on your individual circumstances.
-For a personalised quote, call us today to speak to a claims advisor.
+For a personalised estimation of how much you could receive for office accident claims, call us today to speak to a claims advisor.

 You could receive two compensation payments if your office accident injury claim is successful.
 These are general damages and special damages.